 There is quite a large disconnect in the way security breaches are evolving versus how security solutions and resources are keeping up to address them, much like the book by John Gray covering relationships and the different motivations, of men and women.
 Unlike the book though, we’re not trying to come to a happy medium – we’re trying to keep the warlike Mars at bay.
 As a security strategist, I’m constantly evaluating what is possible to help identify gaps and opportunities.
 The one thing I have learned over the course of my career is:

 The only thing constant in cyber security is that attackers’ methods will continue to evolve.
 They get smarter, more resourceful and are impressively ever patient.

-The HPE Integrity NonStop server is not only a foundation of the HPE Server business, it is also central to countless mission-critical environments globally.
-For the longest time, security of these powerful systems and the “Mission Critical” applications they run remained mostly static and under the radar while high profile attacks on other platforms have taken the spotlight.
+The HPE Integrity NonStop server is not only a foundation of the HPE Server business, but it is also central to countless mission critical environments globally.
+For the longest time, security of these powerful systems and the “Mission Critical” applications they run remained mostly static and under the radar while high-profile attacks on other platforms have taken the spotlight.
 That hasn’t lessened the risk and exposure of the NonStop server.
 It’s actually created a gap.
-With globalization and introduction of new technologies for the NonStop server, this security gap will only increase if not addressed.
+With globalization and the introduction of new technologies for the NonStop server, this security gap will only increase if not addressed.

 MIND THE GAP

 How can this problem be addressed?
 Protect what you can.
 As a first step, be it system, application or data – push the risk down the stack to an area that is more controllable by typical security.
 For example, tokenizing data used by a legacy application will send an attacker to go search for that data through another method, preferably one better suited for detection.

 Have a risk-based, layered approach.
 This will swing the odds in your favor.
 OK, maybe not completely in your favor, but this approach will provide you with the arsenal you previously did not have: It will create those choke points, provide the visibility needed and help reduce mean time to detection and response.